bolmaster2/swiper/README.md

 # swiper.js
-A lightweight js that makes list "swipeable" for touch devices (such as iphone, ipad, android)
+A lightweight js that makes lists "swipeable" for touch devices (such as iphone, ipad, android).
+UPDATE: Now supports swiping with the mouse.

 swiper.js handles the swiping for you.
 All you have to do is have a list (wrapped inside a div) in your markup like this: